Medical Policy

 5. Meeting all other criteria for heart-lung transplantation.

 *Steinman, Theodore, et al. Guidelines for the Referral and Management of Patients Eligible for Solid Organ Transplantation.
 Transplantation.
-2022; 71(9):1189-1204.
+2001; 71(9):1189-1204.

 Rationale

-The Pulmonary Transplantation Council of the International Society for Heart and Lung Transplantation issued a 2021 updated consensus document for the selection of heart-lung transplant candidates.
-The authors (Leard and colleagues, 2021) include the following information:
+The Pulmonary Transplantation Council of the ISHLT issued a 2021 updated consensus document for the selection of heart-lung transplant candidates (Leard, 2021; reaffirmed 2024).
+The document includes the following consensus statements:

 Candidates should meet the criteria for lung transplant listing and have significant dysfunction of one or more additional organs, or meet the listing criteria for a non-pulmonary organ transplant and have significant pulmonary dysfunction.